Learn more about the current 36 elected sheriffs in Oregon and the counties they serve.

 Sheriff Gautney returned to Crook County Sheriff’s Office on January 3, 2011, after serving 16½ years with the Bend Police.
 Sheriff Gautney has an Associate Degree from Central Oregon Community College and a Police Executive Certificate through the Oregon Department of Public Safety Standards and Training.

 Sheriff Gautney is a 2007 graduate of the FBI National Academy in Quantico, Virginia.
 Sheriff Gautney is a long-time resident of Crook County.
-He and his wife Audrey have four children, one of which is also a Deputy Sheriff and K9 Handler with Lincoln County Sheriff’s Office, and eight grandchildren to keep them busy.
+He and his wife Audrey have four children, one of which is also a Detective Sergeant with Redmond Police Department, and nine grandchildren to keep them busy.